Volunteer with Rhinos

 It’s out again at 1000 to complete another assignment - this could be a game count, working in the community or a K9 unit demonstration with the Anti-Poaching Unit.
 As the day heats up its time for a well-deserved lunch back at your volunteer accommodation, and you’ll head out again around 1430.

-Your afternoon activity could be fixing fences, cheetah observations, a snare patrol, or a building project in the conservancy.
+Your afternoon activity could be fixing fences, rhino observations, a snare patrol, or a building project in the conservancy.
 You could have a sunset climb up Castle Kopje, or walk with the elephants as they return to their overnight boma.

 After a home-cooked dinner, the evenings are spent playing games, talking around the fire, or having an early night!